 “She is not real,” Betty said with a seriousness that sent a chill through John.

 “What do you mean not real?”

-“There was a young woman killed while riding her bicycle at that very crossing in 1910.
-Since that time, people have reported seeing her standing next to her bike near the tracks, usually when it’s raining.
+“There was a young woman who rode a red bicycle killed at that crossing in 1910.
+Since then, people have reported seeing her standing beside her bike near the tracks, usually when it’s raining.
 It was raining the night she was hit by the train.”

-“Wait a minute; I don’t think you understand; I gave her a ride in my car, I drove to her Aunts house, I watched her go inside.”
+“Wait a minute; I don’t think you understand; I gave her a ride in my car, drove to her aunt’s house, and watched her go inside.”

 “Did her Aunt live on Narrow Creek Drive?”

 “Grab your keys; I need to show you something.”

 Fifteen minutes later, John, standing outside his car, visibly trembled as he looked at the complete wreck of a home in front of him.
 He had driven up and down the road trying to find the well-kept, inviting home he had seen last night, but he knew in his gut that the pile of boards, caved-in roof, and underbrush in front of him was where he had dropped the girl off.

 “He was mostly silent on the way back to the office, trying to wrap his mind around what he had experienced.
 Replaying the scene, he had to admit there was a strangeness about the young woman.